igurpreetsingh55/steeleye-assignment/README.md

 **Ques-1- Explain what the simple List component does.**

 **Answer-1-** List is used to store data in ordered format.
 We use the map() function for traversing the list element, and for updates, we enclosed them between curly braces {}.
 Here also this List is being used to render data in ordered format.
 List items are wrapped under WrappedSingleListItem.
 A handleclick function which we pass to the SingleListItem component by which the background color of that particular item changes.
 There is also a memo method used in the list component.
 React reuses the memoized content from the same reference.
-By memoized, it states that it doesn't re-render unnecessarily.
 The memo is used to make website speed more efficient and perform better.

 <hr>